bauripalash/article-archive/tech/2018-08-07-Start-Photography-With-Android.md

 # How to Start Photography With Android

-Capturing your surroundings within lens is an exciting job, but not everyone has bundles of money to buy a professional camera.
+Capturing your surroundings within the lens is an exciting job, but not everyone has bundles of money to buy a professional camera.
 But a piece of paper can't stop us from achieving our dreams.

-If you always wanted to take some amazing shots but couldn't because of money don't worry my friend, if you have a Android Phone 📱 which has a camera, you can still capture professional looking shots.
+If you always wanted to take some amazing shots but couldn't because of money, don't worry, my friend, if you have an Android Phone 📱 which has a camera, you can still capture professional-looking shots.

-> Always Remember , Good Quality Photo doesn't fully depend on Megapixels , but on the skills of photographer
+> Always Remember, Good Quality Photo doesn't fully depend on Megapixels, but on the skills of photographer

 So Let's Look into some good Camera 📷 apps,